ibm-cloud-docs/cephaas/host_delete.md

 ```
 {: pre}

-There are no response body for a successful delete operation.
+There is no response body for a successful delete operation.
 HTTP response code 204 is returned.

 To verify that the host is deleted, list the hosts by making a `GET /hosts` call.

-## Deleting a host using terraform
+## Deleting a host by using terraform
 {: #deleting-host-tf}
 {: terraform}

 To delete a host by using terraform, run `terraform destroy -target <host_name>` where _<host_name>_ is the name of the host in the resource `ibm_sds_host` that is no longer needed.

-Example of <host_name>: `ibm_sds_host.sds_host_instance_2`
+Example of <host_name> used in the below command is `ibm_sds_host.sds_host_instance_2`.

 ```terraform
 terraform destroy -target ibm_sds_host.sds_host_instance_2
 ```
 {: pre}

-If a volume is mapped to a host, you must unmap the volume from host before deletion using the CLI.
+If a volume is mapped to a host, you must unmap the volume from host before deletion by using the CLI.
 {: note}